nmoinvaz/proxyres/README.md

 ## History & Motivation

-The code in this library started many years ago as part of a custom HTTP/HTTPS stack we developed at [Solid State Networks](https://solidstatenetworks.com/).
-When we switched over to using cURL we still needed to implement the proxy resolution.
-We thought about using libproxy, however the license did not allow us to statically link the library for closed source commerical purposes.
-With changes that were needed for Windows 11 we decided to move our proxy resolution code to an open-source library since there weren't many alternatives available.
+Portions of the code for this library started many years ago as part of a custom HTTP/HTTPS stack we developed at [Solid State Networks](https://solidstatenetworks.com/).
+Recently we made the decision to switch over to `libcurl` but realized that we still needed to implement our own proxy resolution code.
+We investigated using `libproxy`, however it did not allow us to statically link the library for closed source commerical purposes.

 ## Todo

 * Test integration
-* Document API

 ## Resources